 The Climate Change Committee (CCC) is an independent, statutory body established under the Climate Change Act 2008.
 Its purpose is to advise the UK on emissions targets and to report to Parliament on progress made in reducing greenhouse gas emissions and preparing for and adapting to the impacts of climate change.
 The CCC publishes an Independent Assessment of UK Climate Risk (to inform Government).
-The Government then publishes its own Climate Change Risk Assessment (known as CCRA) which endorses and summarises the CCC's independent assessment, sets out the overall government approach, responds in detail to those priority risks identified by the CCC and finally it produces a National Adaptation Programme.
+The Government then publishes every five years its own Climate Change Risk Assessment (known as CCRA) which endorses and summarises the CCC's independent assessment, sets out the overall government approach, responds in detail to those priority risks identified by the CCC and finally it produces a National Adaptation Programme.

-Officers in the Environment Policy & Strategy team refer to the CCC's Independent Assessment of UK Climate Risk and the Government's corresponding risk assessment in order to influence their work identifying high priority risks that have some relevance to the County Council.
+Officers in the Environment Policy & Strategy team refer to the CCC's Independent Assessment of UK Climate Risk and the Government's corresponding risk assessment to influence their work identifying high priority risks that have some relevance to the County Council.
 Officers have identified three groups of services based on their key functions in relation to climate and weather-related risks.
 They conduct interviews to identify, review, and assess risks, and review main policy documents and service risk registers.
-A comprehensive review and risk assessment exercise was completed and a report produced in 2022.
+Following the last CCRA in January 2022 (next due January 2027) a comprehensive review and risk assessment exercise was completed and a report produced in September 2022.
 The exercise identified 8 high risks and 56 medium risks across the council services assessed.
 The report also made a number of recommendations including working with service areas to develop action plans to mitigate identified high risks and of the need to develop a Climate Adaptation and Resilience Strategy and Action Plan for the area.
-Due to limited staff capacity it has not been possible to progress action on all the report recommendations, in particular working with high risk service areas on action plans and developing an area wide climate adaptation and resilience strategy.
-Work will be taking place to re-prioritise workload within the Environment Policy & Strategy team, with a view to freeing up capacity so progress can take place on the climate adaptation work.
-Discussions are also taking place with partners to explore how work could be undertaken to start developing an area wide strategy.